baoqger/chrisbao/source/_posts/understand-http1-1-client-golang.md

 }
 ```

-Note at the beginning, I thought this method should be included inside `transport.go` file, but in fact it is defined inside another file.
+In the beginning, I thought this method should be included inside `transport.go` file, but it is defined inside another file.

 Let's back to the `send` method which takes `c.Transport` as the second argument: